Rajarshi12321/ByDeWay/README.md

 - **Plug-and-Play:** Compatible with any black-box MLLM that accepts image and text inputs.
 - **Layered Spatial Context:** Utilizes monocular depth estimation to segment images into closest, mid-range, and farthest regions.
 - **Region-Specific Captioning:** Automatically generates captions for each depth layer.
-- **Improved Performance:** Consistently enhances hallucination resistance and spatial reasoning—as shown on POPE and GQA tasks.[1]
+- **Improved Performance:** Consistently enhances hallucination resistance and spatial reasoning—as shown on POPE and GQA tasks.
 - **Modular & Scalable:** Add LDP as an input prompt component for diverse use cases.

 ## Workflow